drivardxrm/Dataverse-CustomApis/README.md

 The goal of the project is to enhance the capability of PowerPlatform developers and makers by providing robust and easy to use API that can be consumed agnostically by any calling mechanism.
 (Ex.
 Power Automate, PCF, Model-Driven Form javascript, ...)

-Please submit any ideas for further addition to the collection in the [discussions](https://github.com/drivardxrm/Dataverse-CustomApis/discussions).
+Please submit any ideas :bulb: or questions :question: in the [discussions](https://github.com/drivardxrm/Dataverse-CustomApis/discussions) section.

 ## Disclaimer
 > Custom API functionality is still considered as a Preview feature.
 While unlikely, some breaking changes might occur and will be fixed ASAP.